ansys/ansys-pyensight-vscode/README.rst

 * Hover over a string in Visusal Studio Code's text editor to see the link to the relevant PyEnsight documentation.
 * Launch a *PyEnSight debug session* to start a new Python debug session in which to select the session and renderable.
-* Launch a WebView during a Python debug session to select a specific session and the renderable to display.
+* Launch a *PyEnsight WebView* during a Python debug session to select a specific session and the renderable to display.
 * Use supplied snippets to simplify the scripting experience.

 PyEnSight Debug Session and Webview